gimmie/proxies/sample/nodejs/readme.md

 # Sample Node.js project and for internal test with widget.

-This folder contains sample node.js project which sample configuration for internal test run.
+This folder contains sample node.js project for internal test run or show to client.

 To use this project, change follow configuration to your server.